mosip/documentation/docs/Guide-to-On-board-Biometric-Devices.md

 1. The device type should be available
 2. The device specification should be available
-3. The device should created and mapped to the center where it would be used
+3. The device should be created and mapped to a registration center

 ## Adding Device Types
-The device type is the type of device that we one to create.
-Ideally in case of biometrics devices, we would be using only three types of devices, i.e. iris scanner, finger print slap scanner and a camera.
-This is an one type activity for the administrator.
+The device type is a master data which specifies the type of device.
+Ideally in case of biometrics devices, there would be only three types of devices, i.e. iris scanner, fingerprint slap scanner and a camera.
+This is an one-time activity that can be performed by the administrator for different types of devices.

-Make sure the device type is available for a device, before we create any device specification.
-If the device type is not available then create one.
+The administrator should make sure that, the device type is available for a device, before creating any device specification.
+If the device type is not available then the administrator can create one.

 {% hint style="info" %}